KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

 -   `fname` name of a HDF5 file as a symbol/char string
--   `oname` name of the object dataset which is to be written to
+-   `oname` name of the dataset which is to be written to
 -   `dset`  dataset which is being written to HDF5 format

 returns null on successful writing of data to dataset.
 Failure to write to the dataset will result in an appropriate error

 !!!Note
         The function `.hdf5.createDataset` can be used to create a dataset prior to writing.
-Use of this function in case where a file or dataset had not been previously been created will create the file and the datset, appropriately dimensioned and typed based on the provided dataset.
+Use of this function in case a where a file or dataset had not been previously been created will create the file and the dataset, appropriately dimensioned and typed based on the provided dataset.
+It should be noted that if the file did not exist the data can only be written to the root location.

 ```q
 // Write numeric dataset